Andreja28/FES-API/README.md

 ### Delete workflow

-Deletes all files of the created workflow (only if the workflow is not active).
+Deletes all files of the workflow (only if the workflow is not active).

 ```bash
 curl -d '{"GUID":"3794dfa3-48c3-48f8-ab50-0e9fc014cd64"}' -H "Content-Type:application/json" -X POST 127.0.0.1:5000/delete-workflow